-Protecting Open Space & Working Lands at the Bent of the River
+Protecting Open Space & Working Lands at Bent of the River

 Through land stewardship, science, education, and advocacy, our network works across the state to preserve habitat and protect bird species that are of state, national, and global concern; and we identify and support Important Bird Areas (IBAs)—a hallmark of Audubon’s efforts worldwide.

-With over 17,000 supporters, five active Audubon Society chapters serving towns throughout Connecticut, and a coalition of more than 2,000 volunteers, Audubon’s impact is recognized across Connecticut.
+Thanks to our dedicated supporters, chapters, and volunteers throughout Connecticut, Audubon’s impact is recognized across the state and region.
 Whether we are putting up nesting poles for Osprey, monitoring songbird and raptor populations, or advocating for more bird-friendly public policies, the Audubon community is a powerful network for birds, wildlife, and people.
 You can help ensure this work continues and expand this network by supporting our work that protects Connecticut's diverse habitats.

 There are many great ways you can get involved with Bent of the River Audubon Center and make a difference for both the wildlife and the people who call Connecticut home.